 - Why “overtourism” – destination overcrowding – is a potential threat to Ljubljana, and how destination marketers and managers should best approach this;

 - How Ljubljana’s title of European Green Capital 2016 has benefited the hotel;

 - Advice to hotels on how to promote sustainability internally and externally.

 Urša, do you remember when you discovered your passion for travel and sustainability?
 Who or what triggered your interest?

-Passion for traveling, I guess, was already in my veins.
-In my family there was no money for “luxury” such as traveling.
+Passion for travelling, I guess, was already in my veins.
+In my family, there was no money for “luxury” such as travelling.
 A trip to the coast here in Slovenia was already “luxury”.

 My aunt and uncle also had a big impact on me.
 They promised me that they will take me to some new place every year if I will be good at school.
 And so it was.
-Later on I went to study tourism, and since then I am working in hospitality and traveling around the world.
+Later on, I went to study tourism, and since then I am working in hospitality and travelling around the world.

 Childhood memories aside, my real passion for sustainability started in Hotel Park about 2 years ago.
 That’s when we decided to pursue a new business strategy: to be a green hotel.

-You manage Hotel Park in the center of Ljubljana, Slovenia.
+You manage Hotel Park in the centre of Ljubljana, Slovenia.
 How is sustainability incorporated in the hotel’s daily operations?

 Some of the things we do: